analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-02-14-value_learning_algorithms.md

 In step 9, the value $$V_\pi(s_t)$$ is updated with a weighted average between itself and the discounted value of the next step.
 At the end of steps 1-9, we get an estimate of $$V_\pi(s)$$ for the policy $$\pi$$, and can update $$\pi$$ using the same Policy Improvement algorithm from DP, switching back and forth between Policy Evaluation and Policy Improvement until the policy $$\pi$$ stops changing.

 #### TD(n) Algorithm
-A variant TD(n) of the TD algorithm changes step 5 use the weighted average with the discounted value of the next $$n$$ steps:
+A variant TD(n) of the TD algorithm changes step 5 to sample the entire trajectory at once, and changes step 8 to use the weighted average with the discounted value of the next $$n$$ steps:

 $$
 \begin{align}